MattiasAndersson03/parking_helper/README.md

 # 🚗 Parking via SMS

-> ⚠️ **Still under construction** — some links or company numbers may not be correct right now.
 🔗 **Try it here:** [https://mattiasandersson03.github.io/parking_helper/](https://mattiasandersson03.github.io/parking_helper/)

 A simple web tool built for the **Swedish parking system**, where users can quickly create SMS messages to start parking with different companies.